Abhijeetsingh610/Codemate/INSTALL.md

-# Installation Instructions for Codemate
+# Installation Instructions for Jenix

 ## 1. Requirements
 - Python 3.8 or higher